Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Conclusion

 \section{Conclusion}

-We have shown that Hall-MHD leads to additional global non-axisymmetric instabilities in a differentially rotating plasma.
+We have investigated the stability of rotating plasmas in regimes beyond MHD using analytical and numerical analysis via both eigenvalue and initial value calculations.
+We find that Hall-MHD leads to additional global non-axisymmetric instabilities in a differentially rotating plasma.
 The Hall EMF breaks the degeneracy of the linear incompressible MHD dispersion relation, yielding two separate branches that, in the large $|\bs{k}|d_i$ limit, become whistler and ion-cyclotron waves.
-Both of these waves are destabilized by the flow shear.
+Both of these waves can be destabilized by the flow shear.
 The coupling of the Hall-MHD waves to the background flow shear leads to new branches of global instabilities.
-The most interesting features of these global, non-axisymmetric modes are that they grow much faster than non-axisymmetric modes in the MHD model, and that they are unstable at larger field strengths.
+In both magnetic geometries -- axial and azimuthal -- increasing the magnetic field strength preferentially stabilizes small wavelength modes, allowing the large-scale, global modes to dominate.
+We make two interesting observations about these global, non-axisymmetric Hall-MHD modes.
+First, there are some parameters at which they grow much faster than non-axisymmetric modes in the MHD model.
+The second is that these modes may be unstable at much larger field strengths than any instabilities in the MHD model.